 These basic SEO tips you should consider before going to the advanced level.
 Apart from these, you need to know a few things especially Google’s search engine updates that I’m going to mention in brief.

 This is not a guideline about Google’s search engine algorithm but something you should keep in mind.
-As Google is the largest search engine at present, I have focused on Google updates only.
+As Google is the largest search engine to the current date, I have focused the Google updates only.

 How Google’s Search Engine Updates Have Affected SEO